 A DFID-accredited Evaluation Specialist, Abdulkareem has extensive experience in the use of statistical analysis packages (SPSS and SAS) and database management systems; strong analytical, logframe, writing and editing skills.
-In the last 12 years at least, he has led the development and review of Monitoring and Evaluation/Impact Assessment and shared learning systems.
-He has had the privileged of working with, and leading multidisciplinary programme design and M&E teams in various countries particularly in Africa, and with bilateral and multilateral agencies such as DFID, EU, the World Bank, and UN system.
+In the last 18 years, at least, he has led the development and review of Monitoring and Evaluation/Impact Assessment and shared learning systems.
+He has had the privilege of working with, and leading multidisciplinary programme and M&E design teams in various countries particularly in Africa, and with bilateral and multilateral agencies such as DFAT, DFID, EU, the World Bank, and the UN system.

 |Languages:||English (excellent), Yoruba (mother tongue), French (basic), Arabic (basic)|